plokhotnyuk/jsoniter-scala/README.md

 - Ability to parse/serialize Scala enumeration from/to id numbers
 - Ability to derive codecs that can distinguish `null` field values and missing fields as `Some(None)` and `None` values of `Option[Option[_]]`
+- Ability to turn on circe-like encoding of Scala objects in ADTs

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible